 Autonomous truck technology is a solution that the trucking industry is investigating as a way to increase fuel efficiency and vehicle utilization, while improving safety and driver conditions.
-While this technology is still at an early stage and years of development are needed before commercial applications become viable.
-Regulatory requirements are also expected to have to adopt to oversee implementation of this new technology.
+This is early-stage technology and more years of development are needed before commercial applications become viable, and regulatory requirements will need to adopt to oversee its implementation.

 Large e-commerce companies and regional small package delivery companies are also investigating the potential use of drone technology to replace truck deliveries, a change that could impact the local small package delivery market.
-As with autonomous trucks, this technology is still at an early stage and regulatory requirements will evolve over the next few years.
+As with autonomous trucks, this is early-stage technology and regulatory requirements will evolve over the next few years.

 While drone deliveries may still be several years off, autonomous delivery robots have begun to be rolled out in several markets across the United States with companies such as Kiwibot rolling out food delivery robot test services in Los Angeles in 2021.
-These delivery robots have been building off of the recent success of food delivery services During the Covid-19 Pandemic with companies such as Doordash and Uber Eats seeing exponential growth in 2020.
-Autonomous delivery robots seem to be the next possible widely used technology in food and parcel delivery services.
-However, some cities view this technology as a safety problem causing issues within an already crowded curb.
-New York City as recently as 2019 ordered FedEx to cease the testing of freight delivery robots citing violations of traffic safety laws.
+These delivery robots have been building off of the recent success of food delivery services During the COVID-19 pandemic with companies such as Doordash and Uber Eats seeing exponential growth in 2020.
+While autonomous delivery robots seem to be the next technology that could be widely used in food and parcel delivery services, some cities view this technology as raising safety concerns on curbs that are already crowded.
+As recently as 2019, New York City ordered FedEx to cease the testing of freight delivery robots citing violations of traffic safety laws.